Truth About Organic Foods - Is Organic Really Better For You?

 Organic foods are those created with certain production standards in mind.
-Farmers must take care to keep certain chemicals and pesticides away from the produce and the food cannot be genetically altered.
-Producers growing foods meeting the criteria must obtain a special license to call their foods organic, but it's important to keep in mind that there is not just one type of certification.
-Some allow the use of certain chemicals and pesticides on their products.
+Farmers must take care to keep certain chemicals and pesticides away from their produce.
+The foods they grow cannot be genetically altered in any way.
+Producers who grow foods meeting this criteria must obtain a special license to call their foods “organic”, but it’s important to keep in mind that there is not just one type of certification.
+Some licenses allow for the use of certain chemicals and pesticides to be put on their products.

-One thing experts can say for sure about organic food, however, is that is uses less pesticides and chemicals in the production process.
+One thing experts can say for sure about organic food, however, is that they use less pesticides and chemicals in the production process.
 This means organic foods are safer for you.
 It also means that by eating organically, you will be doing your part to make sure those chemicals stay out of our soil, water and air.
-Some foods you might want to be particularly weary of are:
+Some foods you might want to be particularly wary of are:

 • Strawberries